osuosl/cs312/source/slides/13_ansible.rst

   remote host.
 **Inventory**
   Defines how Ansible with interact with remote hosts and defines hosts, groups of hosts in a logical manner.
+You also define host and group variables inside the inventory.
 **Playbooks**
   Ansible's configuration, deployment and orchestration language that uses the YAML format.
 **Roles**
-  Reusable list of tasks and playbooks typically centered in a specific task.
+  Reusable list of tasks and playbooks typically centered in a specific task, such as deploying a web service

 Modules
 -------

 * Python code that is executed on the remote host
 * Always returns JSON data
-* Controls system resources, executing system commands
+* Controls and manage system resources
 * Core Modules: Shipped and maintained by Ansible
 * Extras Modules: Shipped with Ansible, but maintained by the community